Did the Queen Fire Australia’s Radical PM? Secret Letters Solve 45-Year Mystery

 Republicans were swift to argue, however, that the documents prove she was “aware of what was happening in Australia.”
 They say she knew her representative was considering dismissing the prime minister—an incredibly provocative move—even if she did not intervene directly.

-The 1975 sacking of Gough Whitlam by the queen’s representative in the country, the governor general Sir John Kerr, came to be known as ‘The Dissolution,’ and represented Australia’s biggest ever constitutional crisis.
+The 1975 dismissal of Gough Whitlam by the queen’s representative in the country, the governor general Sir John Kerr, came to be known as ‘The Dissolution,’ and represented Australia’s biggest ever constitutional crisis.

 Republicans and some historians have long claimed, with slender evidence, that the queen “must” have been involved in deliberations to oust the radical Labor leader Whitlam, who was fired by Kerr.
 The governor general is the queen’s representative in Australia, and has a role akin to a president in many modern republics, imagined to be largely ceremonial.

-However, Republicans have pounced on a clear sense in the letters that Kerr did loop senior courtiers at the palace, most notably the queen’s right hand man Sir Martin Charteris, on his thinking and received no-so-tacit support and encouragement from him.
+However, Republicans have pounced on a clear sense in the letters that Kerr did loop in senior courtiers at the palace, most notably the queen’s right-hand man Sir Martin Charteris, on his thinking and received no-so-tacit support and encouragement from him.

-For example in one note, written on 5 November, six days before the dissolution, Charteris writes: “If you do, as you will, what the constitution dictates, you cannot possible [sic] do the monarchy any avoidable harm.
+For example, in one note, written on Nov.
+5, six days before the dissolution, Charteris writes: “If you do, as you will, what the constitution dictates, you cannot possible [sic] do the monarchy any avoidable harm.
 The chances are you will do it good.”

 Kerr is believed to have acted to depose Whitlam after learning that he was considering advising the queen to dismiss him, because he was refusing to give royal assent to appropriation bills that had only been passed by one house.